justcore69/justcore69/README.md

 ___

-- 🔨 Currently working on my Unity puzzle game
+Currently do:
+- 🔨 Learn OpenGL and C++
-- 🔢 Studying pre-calculus
+- 🔢 Study Calculus I

 ___